brocoders/nestjs-boilerplate/docs/architecture.md

 ### Is there a way to generate a new resource (controller, service, DTOs, etc) with Hexagonal Architecture?

 Yes, you can use the [CLI](cli.md) to generate a new resource with Hexagonal Architecture.

-### I don't want to use Hexagonal Architecture.
-How can I use a traditional (three-tier) architecture for NestJS?

-You still can use [Three-tier Architecture](https://en.wikipedia.org/wiki/Multitier_architecture#Three-tier_architecture) `[controllers] -> [services] -> [data access]` near [Hexagonal Architecture](#hexagonal-architecture).

-Database example: Just keep the existing approach of getting data from the database for auth, files, etc, as is (with Hexagonal Architecture), but for new modules use repositories from TypeORM or models from Mongoose directly in [services](https://docs.nestjs.com/providers#services).
-Entities and Schemas are ready for this.

 ---